SAILFISH: Vetting Smart Contract State-Inconsistency Bugs in Seconds: : Lightweight exploration over SDG

 \textbf{Edges.} An edge of an SDG represents either the data-flow dependency between a storage variable and a statement, or the relative ordering of statements according to the program control-flow. $\chi(E) \rightarrow \{\texttt{D}, \texttt{W}, \texttt{O}\}$ is a labeling function that maps an edge to one of the three types.
 A directed edge $\langle u,v \rangle$ from node $u$ to node $v$ is labeled as \textbf{(a)} \texttt{D}; if $u \in \mathcal{V}, v \in \mathcal{S}$, and the statement $v$ is data-dependent on the state variable $u$ \textbf{(b)} \texttt{W}; if $u \in \mathcal{S}, v \in \mathcal{V}$, and the state variable $v$ is written by the statement $u$ \textbf{(c)} \texttt{O}; if $u \in \mathcal{S}, v \in \mathcal{S}$, and statement $u$ precedes statement $v$ in the control-flow graph.

 We encode the rules for constructing an SDG in Datalog.
 First, we introduce the reader to Datalog preliminaries, and then describe the construction rules.

 \textbf{Datalog preliminaries.} A Datalog program consists of a set of \emph{rules} and a set of \emph{facts}.
 Facts simply declare predicates that evaluate to true.
 For example, {\tt parent("Bill", "Mary")} states that Bill is a parent of Mary.
-Each Datalog rule is a Horn clause defining a predicate as a conjunction of other predicates.
-For example, the rule: \texttt{ancestor(x, y) :- parent(x, z), ancestor(z, y)}---says that \verb+ancestor(x, y)+ is true if both \verb+parent(x, z)+ and \verb+ancestor(z, y)+ are true.
+Each Datalog rule defines a predicate as a conjunction of other predicates.
+For example, the rule: \texttt{ancestor(x, y) :- parent(x, z), ancestor(z, y)}---says that \verb+ancestor(x, y)+ is true, if both \verb+parent(x, z)+ and \verb+ancestor(z, y)+ are true.
 In addition to variables, predicates can also contain constants, which are surrounded by double quotes, or ``don't cares'', denoted by underscores.

 \textbf{Base ICFG facts.} The base facts of our inference engine describe the instructions in the application's inter-procedural control-flow graph (ICFG).
-In particular, \Fig{fig:icfg-rule} shows the base rules that are derived from a classical ICFG, where $s$, $m$ and $v$ correspond to a statement, method, and variable respectively.
+In particular, \Fig{fig:icfg-rule} shows the base rules that are derived from a classical ICFG, where $s$, $m$ and $v$ correspond to a statement, method, and variable respectively. \toolname uses a standard static taint analysis out-of-the-box to restrict the entries in the $\mathsf{extcall}$ predicate.
 Additionally, $\mathsf{owner}(s)$ represents that $s$ can \textit{only} be executed by contract owners, which enables \toolname to model SI attacks precisely.
-We detail the detection of such statements in \Appen{app:owner_only_statements}.
+Refer to \Appen{app:owner_only_statements} for details.